 Some customers have had problems with small holes appearing in the outer layer that let in some light.
 But otherwise, it’s a fairly high-quality tent and ideal for hot weather camping.

 Also, note that this tent is pretty narrow, so it might not be comfortable for three people to sleep in for more extended periods.
 The ceiling height is also low, which can get tiring over time.
 But for short trips, it’s a great purchase.

 - Spacious interior with vertical walls and tall ceiling.

 - Mesh roof and large windows provide plenty of ventilation.

 - Room divider at the center.

 - Gets chilly with wind and cool weather.

 This summer tent is large enough for up to nine people to sleep in.
 It’s comfortable for a family or a group of friends, and the tall ceilings and mesh windows keep it ventilated through the warm night.

 For weather protection, it comes with a partial rainfly that covers the roof, but it doesn’t go all the way down to cover the windows.
 This means that in a storm, when rain is coming down from all sides, you might get some water in.

-What customers love about this cabin tent is that it’s really spacious and comfortable.
+What customers love about this hot weather cabin tent is that it’s really spacious and comfortable.
 There’s also a room divider so you can have privacy, which can come in useful with friends or when your kids are a little older.